 France is advocating the new foundation of a “confident Europe”, with a European Union that, according the German ideal, “strengthens multilateralism”.
 Relationships with the USA, Russia and China must be realigned.
 Competitiveness, industrial policy, youth unemployment and other pioneering issues for Europe’s future are urgent.
 An active Europe with the capability to take is action is required now more than ever.

-A few days before the European elections and the EU summit in Brussels, Westdeutscher Rundfunk, Norddeutscher Rundfunk, Südwestrundfunk, Österreichischer Rundfunk and ARD/ZDF’s joint event and documentary channel PHOENIX, together with the European Commission, the European Parliament and the German Foreign Office, are organising a discussion on current European politics for the television, radio and Internet at the Foreign Office in Berlin.
+Just before the European elections in Germany on 26 May, a topical Europe-political forum for television, radio and the internet is being held by Westdeutscher Rundfunk, Norddeutscher Rundfunk, Südwestrundfunk, Österreichischer Rundfunk and the ARD/ZDF event and documentary channel Phoenix, together with the European Commission, the European Parliament and the Foreign Office of the Federal Republic of Germany, which shall host the event on its premises in Berlin.

 The event is being organised and staged by the WDR TV editorial office, together with the European CIVIS Media Foundation for Integration in Cologne.
 The editor-in-chief is Michael Radix, WDR TV editorial office.